TwisterKey/fast-react-pizza--app-to-order-pizza-/README.md

 styling: Tailwindcss, responsive design (mobile first)

 This project is build with:
-React
+- React
-TypeScript
+- TypeScript
-Tailwindcss
+- Tailwindcss
-Vite
+- Vite

 React third-party packeges:
-React Router
+- React Router
-React Redux
+- React Redux

+Developed using advanced React techniques from "The Ultimate ReactCourse: React, Redux & More" by Jonas Schmedtmann.